 Instructions

-• Spread batter in an even layer in the pan.
+• Bake.
+Spread batter in an even layer in the pan.
 Bake 55 minutes, or until lightly browned and a toothpick inserted int he center comes out clean.
 If using a 9×5-inch loaf pan, bake an additional 10 minutes.
 If browning too fast, cover lightly with foil.

-• Let cool in the pan until slightly cool before transferring to a cooling rack to cool completely.
+• Cool.
+Let cool in the pan until slightly cool before transferring to a cooling rack to cool completely.

 Notes